PaulHeisterkamp/d365fo.blog/Tools/SQL/README.md

+# SQL
-The folder SQL does include some sql scripts.
+This folder contains some sql scripts.